antolu/LHCbDIRAC/docs/source/AdministratorGuide/Elasticsearch/esdocs.rst

 Kibana is used for visualize the data.
 IT/ES provides a Kibana end point for each ES instance.
 You can access using https://instance/kibana for example: https://es-lhcb-monitoring.cern.ch/kibana

+Note: You can access to kibana, if you are in one of the group: lhcb-dirac, lhcb-geoc, lhcb-gridshifters

 ---------------------
 Managing ES templates
 ---------------------